camaraproject/APIBacklog/documentation/API proposals/API-proposal-Attenuation_Rainfall.md

 ### Commercial viability
 Service is in commercial operation already in some areas leveraging deployed microwave infrastructures.

 The API can complement other data sources such as weather stations, radar and satellites.
+Also, it can be used for weather forecasting and to  improve the rain models.
 Depending on links density and topology, a better spatial resolution can be achieved compared to normal weather radars.
 A better update frequency (e.g. every 10seconds) can be achieved.

 Weather information is needed for manned and unmanned flight management systems.
 Especially for drones on lower altitudes, ground radars have problems with the curvature of the earth.
 No other good source for rain intensity exists below 5000 feet.